 Each €1.00 you save is the equivalent of 1 share in your Credit Union.
 To be a full member with voting rights and all the benefits of membership you must maintain a minimum balance in your shares of €10

 When you save with the Credit Union you are building a history with the Credit Union which will be taken into account in the future should you wish to apply for a loan.

-Your savings with the Credit Union earn a dividend which is credited to your account annually, further increasing your savings.
-Last Year’s dividend paid was 1% (before DIRT tax) which is very competitive when compared to other savings products, especially as you have instant access to your unpledged savings here.
+Your savings with the Credit Union may earn a dividend which is credited to your account annually, further increasing your savings.
+For the 2019-2020 financial year no dividend was payable as we had to set aside extra reserves to deal with the consequences of COVID.

 Setting up a Direct Debit